tabreturn/tabreturn.github.io/_posts/2018-07-01-processing.py_in_ten_lessons--03-randomly-generated-lesson-title.md

 You will be referencing this image during the task, so it may be useful to <a href="{{ site.url }}/img/pitl03/progressively-jittery-quads.png" download>save a copy</a> and open a preview of it alongside your Processing editor.

 Create a new sketch and save is "progressively_jittery_quads".
 The display window is 600 pixels wide by 600 pixels high.
-The rest is for you to work out.
+Go ahead and complete the task.

 ## Lesson 04

-That's it for lesson 03.
-Control flow is a tricky matter to get your head around at first!
+That’s it for lesson 03.
+Kudos for getting through it -- control flow is a tricky matter to get your head around at first!
+I trust that introducing random values has inspired some exciting project ideas.

 The next lesson deals with animation.
-The code involved is probably simpler, but there is a bit you need to know about matrices and trigonometry.
-If you find yourself experiencing disturbing flashbacks of high school math class -- take a deep breath and relax.
-This will be a practical and visual reintroduction to these concepts, with Processing crunching all of the numbers for you.
+There is a bit you need to know about matrices and trigonometry, though.
+If you find yourself experiencing disturbing flashbacks of high school math class – take a deep breath and relax.
+Lesson 04 will be a practical and visual reintroduction to these concepts, with Processing crunching all of the numbers for you.

-If statements and loops will reappear thoughout the lessons to come; which will give plenty of opportunity to master them.
-Sometimes it is useful to skip over loop iterations, or even 'break-out' of loop structures.
-If you have some time, you can read up on the [break](http://py.processing.org/reference/break.html) and [continue](http://py.processing.org/reference/continue.html) statements.
+If statements and loops will reappear throughout this course, which will give you plenty of opportunities to master them.
+If you have some extra time, read up on the [continue](http://py.processing.org/reference/continue.html) and [break](http://py.processing.org/reference/break.html) statements.
+These are two useful loop techniques that allow one to skip over iterations, or to ‘break-out’ of loop structures.

 **Begin lesson 04:** fps > 12 == φ *(coming soon)*
 {% comment %}